-Pocatello has an estimated population of 55,193 people and is located in Bannock County.
-The graduation rate in the city is high with 92.7 percent of adults over the age of 25 having a high school degree and 30.4 percent having earned a Bachelor’s degree or higher.
-In addition, the cost of living in the city is very low with an index of 87.5.
+Pocatello has an estimated population of over 57,000 people and is located in Bannock County.
+The graduation rate in the city is high with 92.7% of adults over the age of 25 having a high school degree and 30.4% having earned a Bachelor’s degree or higher.
+In addition, the cost of living in the city is very low with an index of 89.2.
 One major reason for this is affordable housing in the city with a median home value of $138,000.

-Pocatello has a lower than average unemployment rate with only 3.4 percent of people being unemployed.
+Pocatello has a lower than average unemployment rate with only 3.8% of people being unemployed.
 Despite high levels of employment and a low cost of living, the median household income in the city is lower than the national average at $42,979.
 The per capita income is also low at $23,163.
-As a result, 20.2 percent of the population is living below the poverty line.
+As a result, 20.2% of the population is living below the poverty line.

-Although Pocatello is experiencing positive growth and success in many aspects, there are still people within the community that suffer from a poor mental health.
-In order for these individuals to receive the treatment they need, it is important to look closely at the mental health situation in the city and to help people find resources to treat their mental illnesses.
+Although Pocatello is experiencing positive growth and success in many aspects, there are still people within the community who suffer from poor mental health.
+For these individuals to receive the treatment they need, it is important to look closely at the mental health situation in the city and to help people find resources to treat their mental illnesses.

 Mental Health Concerns in Pocatello Idaho